 Jay White’s Star Begins To Shine

-That new level would be on show during G1 Climax 28 as White would beat both Tanahashi and Okada during the summer and be a legitimate contender to win the entire tournament.
+That new level would be on show during the summer G1 Climax 28 as White would beat both Tanahashi and Okada in tournament action and become a legitimate contender to win the entire series.
 He eventually fell short on the final night, finishing 3rd in A Block but he now had wins over the 2 biggest stars in NJPW, notably being the only man in the tournament to beat Tanahashi which avenged his loss at Wrestle Kingdom 12.
-The Switchblade persona was developing into an almost complete villain.
+The Switchblade persona was almost entirely developed into a complete villain.

 The Beginning of the Cutthroat Era